davidjamesstone/vsd/README.md

 Instructions
 =====

-TODO
+npm install -g vsd

+Then `cd` into the directory you want to view and execute:

+`vsd`

+The default port is 3000.
+To change this use the command

+`PORT=XXXX vsd`

 *** WARNING ***:
 ================
-If you'd like to try out this IDE that's great and thanks BUT USE CAUTION.
+If you'd like to try out this editor that's great BUT PLEASE USE CAUTION.

 Ensure any code is backed up regularly.
 I would not like it to be responsible for any work lost.